 Vision and Plan

 This plan is a living document that will help us promote diversity, equity and inclusion within the NGA-LTER.
 It will provide a roadmap for tracking our progress towards achieving our vision.

 The NGA LTER DEI Committee discusses actions and resources which will be helpful in fostering diversity, equity, and inclusion at our site.
 The committee also informs the NGA LTER community about the resources and best practices that are available within the LTER Network.

 - Kerri Fredrickson (Technical Staff)

 - Caitlin Smoot (Technical Staff)

-The committee meets on a monthly basis on the second Tuesday of the month.
+The committee meets on a monthly basis.
 Please contact the committee with ideas for new initiatives.